When Did Enoch Live?

 WHEN DID ENOCH LIVE?

 Enoch is found in Genesis 5 of the Bible.
-The lists of genealogies tell us when certain children were born to each generation, giving us a neat time frame to place Enoch in.
-He was born in the 7th generation from Adam, 622 years after God created Adam from the dust of the Earth.
+The lists of genealogies tell us he was born in the 7th generation from Adam, 622 years after God created Adam from the dust of the Earth.

 Most of what we know about Enoch comes from these four verses:

+Another factor of Enoch's day was the people themselves.
 Today we generally consider someone an expert in a field when they put in 10,000 hours of work.
 If someone has been in the same field for 20, 40, or even 70 years, we view that person as having vast knowledge far beyond a normal expert.
-Now picture a world where someone has been learning and perfecting their craft for 700 or 800 years.
+Now, picture a world where someone has been learning and perfecting their craft for 700 or 800 years.
 It’s hard to imagine what these people were capable of.
-They almost certainly were not the primitive savages we portray them as in our artwork.
+They almost certainly were not the primitive savages we portray them as in media and pop culture.

 It’s also possible that the physical environment of Enoch’s world was alien to our own.
 Genesis 2 gives us this fascinating picture from just before the creation of Adam, the first man: “No plant of the field was yet in the earth, and no herb of the field had yet sprung up; for the Lord God had not caused it to rain on the earth.
 There was not a man to till the ground, but a mist went up from the earth, and watered the whole surface of the ground.”
-(Gen 2:5-6)
+(Gen 2:5-6 ESV) Some of the details found here include: no crops, no rain, and mist rising to water the earth.

-Now, this is not a definitive passage because it specifically refers to the time before people had filled the Earth.
-It very well might have rained in the lifetime of Enoch, but this passage leaves open the possibility that the world was watered by underground streams and mists.
-This supply of underground water is later confirmed during the great flood of Noah. “all the fountains of the great deep burst open, and the sky’s windows opened.”
-(Gen 7:11) This passage is also the first mention of rain.
-Whatever happened, it’s clear there was a massive change the world’s environment to cause the flood.
+Now, this is not a definitive passage regarding Enoch because it refers to the time before people filled the Earth.
+It very well might have rained in the lifetime of Enoch, but this passage leaves open the possibility that the world of his day was watered by underground streams and mists instead of rain.
+This supply of underground water is later confirmed during the great flood of Noah, “all the fountains of the great deep burst open, and the sky’s windows opened.”
+(Gen 7:11 ESV) This passage in Genesis 7 is also the first mention of rain.
+Whatever happened, it’s clear there was a massive change to the world’s environment to cause the flood.

-When Adam sinned in the Garden of Eden, God cursed the ground. “cursed is the ground because of you.
+When Adam sinned in the Garden of Eden, God cursed the ground, “cursed is the ground because of you.
 You'll eat from it through pain-filled labor for the rest of your life.
 It will produce thorns and thistles for you.”
-(Gen 3:17-18 ISV) This curse is later lifted by God after Noah leaves the ark on the other side of the flood.
+(Gen 3:17-18 ISV) This curse is later lifted by God after Noah leaves the ark on the other side of the flood in Gen 8:21.
 Noah’s name was a prophecy of this blessing, meaning rest and comfort.
 When Noah was born, his father said, “This one will comfort us in our work and in the toil of our hands, caused by the ground which the Lord has cursed.”
-(Gen 5:29) We still have weeds and thorns today, so the ground must have been truly hostile to anyone trying to grow food.
+(Gen 5:29 ESV) Often times this prophecy is interpreted as the flood bringing relief from sin, but Lamech is explicit that Noah will bring relief from the cursed thorny ground that hurts their hands.
+We still have weeds and thorns today, so the ground must have been truly hostile to anyone trying to grow food.

 THE TIME FRAME OF ENOCH

 Enoch was born 1000 years before the flood of Noah.
-This means the world was not yet corrupt to the point of God needing to wipe out everything and start over.
-But Adam and Eve had already sinned, so the decay of humanity was already in full swing.
+His world was not yet corrupt to the point of God wiping out everything to start over.
+But Adam had introduced sin centuries prior to Enoch.
+The decay of humanity was already in full swing.

-Jude also clarifies that these angels came down to earth.
-“Angels who didn’t keep their first domain, but deserted their own dwelling place, he has kept in everlasting bonds under darkness for the judgment of the great day.”
+Jude in the New Testament also clarifies that these angels came down to earth.
+“Angels who didn’t keep their first domain, but deserted their own dwelling place, he has kept in everlasting bonds under darkness for the judgment of the great day.
+(Jud 1:6)

 If these fallen angels descended to Earth in the days of Jared (Enoch’s father), they were already present and spreading their corruption during the lifetime of Enoch.
 In the New Testament, Peter compares these angels with false teachers saying, “God didn’t spare angels when they sinned, but cast them down to Tartarus, and committed them to pits of darkness to be reserved for judgement; and didn’t spare the ancient world, but preserved Noah with seven others, a preacher of righteousness, when he brought a flood on the world of the ungodly.”
 (2Pe 2:4-5)